Pixar's SparkShorts Set Out To Ignite More Diversity in Animation

 "The hope is that if we keep going with these, that people will continue to get more opportunities," Collins said.

-The president of the non-profit organization Women in Animation, Marge Dean, has noticed that slowly, women are getting more opportunities.
+The president of the nonprofit organization Women in Animation, Marge Dean, has noticed that slowly, women are getting more opportunities.

 "So five years ago, I would say the animation industry was pretty much a boys' club," Dean said.